rec/gitz/doc/git-rename.rst

 ``git rename old new``
     Rename the branch "old" to "new", both locally and in remote repositories where the branch "old" exists.

     Fails if "new" exists locally or in the remote repositories.

-``git rename -c old new``
-``git rename --create old new``
-    Rename the branch "old" to "new", both locally and in remote repositories, even ones where the branch "old" does not exist

-    Fails if "new" exists locally or in the remote repositories.